Test Sieves Information

 Test sieves are woven wire or perforated metal pans that are used for sifting and filtration.
 Test sieves are accurately constructed by placing wire cloth between two suppressed die formed frames.
 Stainless steel or brass is generally used in the construction of both the frame and woven wire mesh that performs the straining.
-These devices are very accurate, and are widely used in all types of laboratory particle analysis.
+These devices are very accurate and are widely used in all types of laboratory particle analysis.

 Some test sieves are supplied with top covers and/or bottom pans.
-Top covers serve to contain the media dust or filtered matter within the sieve when under vibration and also keep the sieve clean when not in use.
+Top covers serve to contain the media dust or filtered matter within the sieve when under vibration and they also keep the sieve clean when not in use.
 Bottom pans collect the sieve media or filtered matter for future use.